 Your University of Iowa Photo ID Card is your official identification card, providing access to facilities and academic services across campus.
 For information about your ID Card, please visit the Iowa One® Card website.

-When an employee receives compensation from the clerk of court for jury duty service, he or she must reimburse the University of Iowa for their time away from work.
+When an employee receives compensation from the clerk of court for jury duty service, they must reimburse the University of Iowa for their time away from work.
 Jurors are paid a daily rate plus mileage.
 The daily rate amount should be turned over to the University.
 The employee should restrictively endorse the check from the court by writing "Pay to the order of the University of Iowa" and signing their name on the back of the check.
-The check should be sent to the Payroll Department, 120-30 USB, along with the employee's name and ID number.
+The check should be sent to Payroll Services, 120-30 USB, along with the employee's name and ID number.
 If the payment includes mileage, the employee should cash their jury duty check and then write a personal check to The University of Iowa for the amount of the jury payment, excluding mileage.
-Send the check to the Payroll Department, 120-30 USB. (i.e.; for county court, two days of jury service would be $60.
+Send the check to Payroll Services, 120-30 USB. (i.e.; for county court, two days of jury service would be $60.
 Grand jury and federal court payments may be a different daily amount than county court).
 For additional information, contact Marianne Stratton, 319-335-2420.

+Federal regulations state that the name on your payroll payments and W-2 should match your Social Security card.
 You must change your name with the Social Security Office before changing your name with the University of Iowa.
 The Social Security Administration Office is located in Suite 100 at 1100 6th Street in Coralville.

 Nonresident Alien Taxation

 When an active employee is overpaid the amount of the overpayment will be deducted from the employee's next check.
 If the amount of the overpayment is greater than the next check, a letter will be sent to the employee regarding the remaining overpayment.
 The balance due will be sent to University Billing and payment(s) will be made through that office.